 Dogs for family members of active duty or reserve members may be considered based on deployment status.
 If the dog is for a minor child, the dog will be placed with the qualified parent, and the parent and child will be expected to complete the training program together.

-- One week of training (approximately 35 hours, M-F, 9 a.m. – 4 p.m.), conducted on-site at Hero Dogs.
+- Two to three days of training (approximately 20 hours, 9 a.m. – 4 p.m.), conducted on-site at Hero Dogs.
 Our cabin is available for overnight accommodations if needed for this initial training.

-- All family members will be required to participate in one day of this initial training (although family members are encouraged to participate in as much of the training as possible).
+- All household/family members will be required to participate in one day of this initial training (although family members are encouraged to participate in as much of the training as possible).

-- Successful completion by the handler of a written or oral examination covering knowledge of basic training principles, dog behavior, and dog care.
+- Successful completion by the handler of both a practical examination and a written test covering knowledge of basic training principles, dog behavior, and dog care.